chaotic1988/docs/xtrade5/developer _guide.md

 ## 1 Overview

 ### 1.1 Redis Stream
-XTrade5 uses Redis Stream as communication middleware.
-Unlike traditional fire-and-forget queues, Redis streams persist messages, which enables multiple downstream readers to view.
-Clients and Hubs exchanges information through multiple Redis streams which carry different types of information like order requests and order responses.
+XTrade5 uses *Redis Stream* as communication middleware.
+Unlike common fire-and-forget queues, Redis streams persist messages, which enables multiple downstream readers to process the messages at the same time.
+XTrade5 Clients and Hubs exchanges information through multiple Redis streams which carry different types of information like order requests and order responses.
 See Chapter 2 for details.

 ### 1.2 Security ID